 Under the whole person concept, the Administrative Judge must evaluate an Applicant's eligibility for a security clearance by considering the totality of the Applicant's conduct and all the circumstances.
-The Administrative Judge should consider the nine adjudicative process factors listed at AG ¶2(a): "(1) the nature, extent, and seriousness of the conduct; (2) the circumstances surrounding the conduct, to include knowledgeable participation; (3) the frequency and recency of the conduct; (4) the individual's age and maturity at the time of the conduct; (5) extent to which participation is voluntary; (6) the presence or absence of rehabilitation and other permanent behavioral changes; (7) the motivation for the conduct; (8) the potential for pressure, coercion, exploitation, or duress; and (9) the likelihood of continuation or recurrence."
-Under AG ¶2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole person concept.
+The Administrative Judge should consider the nine adjudicative process factors listed at AG $\P$ 2(a): "(1) the nature, extent, and seriousness of the conduct; (2) the circumstances surrounding the conduct, to include knowledgeable participation; (3) the frequency and recency of the conduct; (4) the individual's age and maturity at the time of the conduct; (5) extent to which participation is voluntary; (6) the presence or absence of rehabilitation and other permanent behavioral changes; (7) the motivation for the conduct; (8) the potential for pressure, coercion, exploitation, or duress; and (9) the likelihood of continuation or recurrence."
+Under AG $\P$ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
-The Applicant got into financial difficulty because of his separation from his wife, and because of a prolonged period of unemployment and underemployment after leaving the military.
-He has arranged with his sole creditor to pay his debt over time, and is fulfilling this arrangement.
-He has behaved reasonably and appropriately in trying to resolve his debts, thereby AG $\P$ 2(a)(6) applies.
-Under the particular circumstances of this case, I find that there is little to no potential for pressure, coercion, exploitation, or duress (AG $\P$ 2(a)(8)), and that the likelihood of recurrence is close to nil (AG $\P$ 2(a)(9)).
+The Applicant got into financial difficulty because of his youth, a growing family, and his father's health problems.
+As stated above, he has paid in full one of the debts stated in the SOR and has attempted to resolve the other two without success.
+As stated above, he will attempt to resolve these two debts as soon as possible.
+The Applicant has behaved reasonably and appropriately in trying to resolve his debts, thereby AG ¶ 2(a)(6) applies.
+Under the particular circumstances of this case, I find that there is little to no potential for pressure, coercion, exploitation, or duress (AG ¶ 2(a)(8)), and that the likelihood of recurrence is close to nil (AG ¶ 2(a)(9)).